kokuen/QSYSFREE/README.md

 Variables, constants and data structures names have been modified, based on IBM's code commentaries and their respective role.
 The main objective here was them to have more consistent names.

-## Types
-In some cases, a field / variable type has been modified to a more appropriate type.
-Tipycally, fields of type char(1) that are already used as indicators have been transformed into... indicators.

 ## Qualified data structures
 All data structures are now qualified to allow same field names within multiple data structures.